jsalignon/cactus/docs/1_Intro/tutorial.md

 	--split__threshold_values [ 200, 1000 ]
 ```

+Since previous analyses are cached, this will only run the analysis steps that were not made before, which are functional annotations (defaults: KEGG and GO-BP) and motifs enrichment analyses.

-Here are the KEGG enrichment results for ATAC-Seq, mRNA-Seq and both (from the `Figures_Merged/3_Enrichment_Analysis` folder):
+Here are the KEGG enrichment results for ATAC-Seq, mRNA-Seq and both (from the `results/tutorial/Figures_Merged/3_Enrichment_Analysis` folder):

 <img src="/docs/examples/png/ATAC__all__1000__ctl__func_anno_KEGG__heatmap.png" width="233" /> <img src="/docs/examples/png/mRNA__Null__1000__ctl__func_anno_KEGG__heatmap.png" width="233" /> <img src="/docs/examples/png/both__all__1000__ctl__func_anno_KEGG__heatmap.png" width="233" />

 We can see that genes associated with DARs are enriched in few pathways.
 At the transcriptional level, we can see a large up-regulation of various metabolism pathways upon loss of FACT subunits.
 Finally, High Accessibility-High Expression (HA-HE) genes upon knockdown of spt-16 are also enriched in metabolisms pathways, while Low Accessibility-Low Expression (LA-LE) upon knockdown of both FACT subunit loss are enriched in protein export and phagosome.
-Of course, the biological interpretation of these results should be careful as this test datasets contains very few reads.
+Of course, the biological interpretation of these results are very limited as the test datasets analysed contains very few reads.

-To have more details on the enrichment results, one can look at the detailed Excel (or csv) tables in the `Tables_Merged/3_Enrichment_Analysis` folder.
-Filtering the KEGG table for "both" (which keep only HA-HE and LA-LE gene sets) we obtain:
+To have more details on the enrichment results, one can look at the detailed Excel (or csv) tables in the `results/tutorial/Tables_Merged/3_Enrichment_Analysis` folder.
+Filtering the KEGG table for `Experiment Type (ET) = "both"` (which keeps only HA-HE and LA-LE gene sets), we obtain:

 <img src="/docs/examples/xlsx_png/both__all__1000__ctl__KEGG__table.png" width="700" />

-In this table, we can see that 3 out of 11 HA-HE genes upon hmg-4 knockdown are enriched in the "Phagosome" KEGG pathway (and these genes are indicated in the "genes_id" column).
-Therefore ~30 percent of HA-HE genes are members of this pathway, in contrast to only 2% of the background genes.
-This result in a p-value of 0.0015, an adjusted p-value of 0.026, and a Log2 Odd Ratio of 4.11.
-Please note that only 11 HA-HE genes, while there are 29 HA-HE genes for the hmg-4 vs control comparison, as shown in the figure above (the heatmap of the correlation between comparisons).
+In this table, we can see that 3 (`ov_da` column) out of 11 (`tot_da` column) HA-HE genes upon hmg-4 knockdown are enriched in the "Phagosome" KEGG pathway (and these genes are indicated in the `genes_id` column).
+Therefore ~30 percent of HA-HE genes (`pt_da` column) are members of this pathway, in contrast to only 2% of the background genes (`pt_nda` column).
+This result in a p-value of 0.0015 (`pval` column), an adjusted p-value of 0.026 (`padj` column), and a Log2 Odds Ratio of 4.11 (`L2OR` column).
+Please note that only 11 HA-HE genes, while there are 29 HA-HE genes for the hmg-4 vs control comparison, as shown in the heatmap of the correlation between comparisons above.
 This is because only genes that are present in the KEGG database are being considered for this analysis.

 *_Additional observations:_*

  - Please, note that the pipeline can currently break if the heatmap filtering parameters reduce certain DAS to 1 entry or less.
-If such crash occur, one can modify the `--heatmaps_filter__func_anno`, `--heatmaps_filter__CHIP`, and the `--heatmaps_filter__motifs` filters.
+If such crash occur, one can modify the `--heatmaps_filter__func_anno`, `--heatmaps_filter__CHIP`, and the `--heatmaps_filter__motifs` filters to try to keep more entries and avoid the crash.

- -The `--barplots_ggplot__*`, `--heatmaps_params__*`, and `--heatmaps_ggplot__*` parameters can further be used to adjust the barplot and heatmap parameters.
+ - The `--barplots_ggplot__*`, `--heatmaps_params__*`, and `--heatmaps_ggplot__*` parameters can further be used to adjust the barplot and heatmap parameters (see the [parameters section](/docs/3_Inputs/Parameters.md) for details).